Coping with NETs

 Other treatments for NETs involve having regular injections which can cause some discomfort at the injection site.

-You might have to cope with feeling very tired and lethargic a lot of time, especially for a while after treatment or if your NET is advanced.
+You might have to cope with feeling very tired and lethargic a lot of time, especially for a while after treatment.
+Or if your cancer is advanced.

 Relationships and sex